Jeroenimo95/Jeroenimo95.github.io/ArcGIS Homepage/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+During the internship at Sweco Bergen, I was tasked to look into a simple way to restyle the ArcGIS online homepage.
+Since

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://community.esri.com/blogs/baldy/2017/07/24/beautify-that-homepage-creating-a-unique-look-and-feel)_